chriskrycho/v4.chriskrycho.com/content/tech/doing-it-myself.md

 Date: 2014-03-21 22:14
 Author: Chris Krycho
 Tags: software development
-Description: Working with Pelican&mdash;the static site generator I use for my blog currently&mdash;has reinforced my desire to write my own such software.
+Summary: Working with Pelican&mdash;the static site generator I use for my blog currently&mdash;has reinforced my desire to write my own such software.
 Sometimes, you just have to do it yourself.

 Last summer, I started work on a project I named [Step Stool][ss]---aiming to make a static site generator that would tick of all the little boxes marking my